-6 Another possibility, put forth in Bond et al. (2005), is that borrowers are misinformed about their ability to repay loans in the future, and consequently underestimate the costs of borrowing.
+11 Another possibility, put forth in Bond et al. (2005), is that borrowers are misinformed about their ability to repay loans in the future, and consequently underestimate the costs of borrowing.

-7 Barr (2004) discusses the basic features of payday loan transactions.
+12 Barr (2004) and Caskey (2005) discuss the basic features of payday loan transactions and the industry more broadly.

-Payday borrowers are not destitute, as very poor individuals generally fail to meet the bank account ownership and employment requirements of lenders.
-In surveys of payday borrowers, the vast majority of respondents report family income between \$15,000 and \$50,000, while only seven percent of borrowers report family incomes below \$15,000.8
+\$15,000 and \$50,000, while only seven percent of borrowers report family incomes below \$15,000.13

 Since its emergence in the mid-1990s, the industry has grown dramatically, reaching 10,000 store locations nationwide by 2000 and 25,000 locations by 2006.
-In parallel, annual loan volume is estimated to have grown from about \$8 billion in 1999 to between \$40 and \$50 billion in 2004.
-High interest rates and rapid industry growth have piqued the attention of consumer advocates, the popular press and state legislators, with considerable changes made to state regulations on loan terms and conditions in recent years.
+In parallel, annual loan volume is estimated to have grown from about \$8 billion in 1999 to between \$40 and \$50 billion in 2004.14 High interest rates and rapid industry growth have piqued the attention of consumer advocates, the popular press and state legislators, with considerable changes made to state regulations on loan terms and conditions in recent years.

 Regulatory differences across states provide the basis for this study's identification strategy.
 Key to the empirical design is a focus on states that prohibit payday lending.
 Of the six states that prohibited payday lending during the time covered by this study, I obtain household survey data for three of them: Massachusetts, New Jersey and New York.
-For the entire sample period, these states forbid both direct payday lending and its facilitation through an agent model.
-Under the agent model, payday loan stores act as brokers, arranging loans between customers and state- or nationally-chartered banks that are not subject to usury laws.
-New Hampshire, Pennsylvania and Rhode Island are the payday-allowing states that border Massachusetts, New Jersey and New York.
-During the sample period, New Hampshire and Rhode Island experienced a change in payday lending laws.
-New Hampshire's small loan interest rate cap, which effectively prohibited direct payday lending, was removed in January 2000, facilitating
+For the entire sample period, these states forbid both direct payday lending and its facilitation through an agent model.15 Delaware, New Hampshire, Pennsylvania and Rhode Island are the payday-allowing states that border Massachusetts, New Jersey and New York.16 During the sample period, New Hampshire and Rhode Island experienced a change in payday lending laws.
+New Hampshire's small loan interest rate cap, which effectively prohibited direct payday lending, was removed in January 2000, facilitating entry of a number of payday lenders.
+Similarly, Rhode Island amended its check cashing statutes to allow payday lending via deferred deposit check cashing transactions, effective July 2001.
+Payday lending also emerged in Delaware and Pennsylvania over the sample period, entering Delaware as non-depository licensed lenders in 1998 and Pennsylvania as agents for bank lenders in 1997.
+Accordingly, I consider payday loans to be available in Delaware and Pennsylvania in the latter two

-8See Elliehausen (2006), p.
+13See Elliehausen (2006), p.
 19, which relies on data from Elliehausen and Lawrence's (2001) survey of payday borrowers.

-Stegman, p.
+14 Stegman (2007), p.
 169-170.